Posted: April 30, 2020

 This type of care works well for individuals who still live alone but require certain reminders and desire occasional social interaction.
 Virtual Companion care provides individuals with a tablet computer that helps monitor their safety and mood while also providing them with reminders and people to interact with over the internet.

-These programs are best suited for individuals who may not be able to safely stay at home alone all day but do not require round-the-clock care.
+Also known as Adult Day Care, Adult Day Programs are best suited for individuals who may not be able to safely stay at home alone all day but do not require round-the-clock care.
 Adult Day programs offer away-from-home social activity, supervision, and care during regular work day hours.

-Memory care is designed specifically for people with Alzheimer’s disease or other forms of dementia.
+Memory care is designed specifically for people with memory loss like Alzheimer’s disease or other forms of dementia.
 Like independent and assisted living, it offers a range of recreational and social activities.
 But, the community also takes increased safety measures to ward off the consequences of wandering, one of the most frequent symptoms of dementia.

 Continuum of Care communities combine independent living, assisted living, and memory care all in one place.
 This type of care offers a wide range of services on an a la carte basis, from help with daily tasks to skilled nursing.
 Consequently, continuum of care is best for residents with progressive conditions that will cause them to require more care over time.
 By having things all in one place, the resident does not have to move to a new community to receive a different level of care.